An FPGA-based Trigger System with Online Track Recognition in COMET Phase-I: Trigger hardware

 \section{Trigger hardware}

-We have newly produced the COTTRI FE board and developed the firmware for both the COTTRI FE and MB.
+We have designed and produced a new COTTRI FE board and developed the firmware for both the COTTRI FE and MB.
 Its operation test was performed to measure the trigger latency and confirm the feasibility of its logic.

-\subsection{Hardware development}
+\subsection{Hardware Development}

-The COTTRI MB has been reported in Ref.~\cite{trigger-eps-hep-proc}.
-In this study, the COTTRI FE has been designed and produced, and the functions related to the online trigger algorithm have been implemented on both the COTTRI FE and MB.
-Fig.~\ref{fig:cottri-board}(a) and (b) show the COTTRI FE and MB, respectively.
+The COTTRI FE has been designed and produced, and the functions related to the online trigger algorithm have been implemented on both the COTTRI FE and MB. \figurename~\ref{fig:cottri-board} shows the COTTRI FE.

-Their basic floor design is the same and contains: \begin{itemize} \item ten DisplayPorts (DPs) for trigger-related communication, \item an FPGA (Kintex7, xc7k355tffg901~\cite{kintex7}) for data processing, \item a clock jitter cleaner (Si5326~\cite{si5326}) for generating a clock signal for multi-gigabit transceivers on the FPGA, and \item an SFP+ port for data acquisition. \end{itemize} The COTTRI FE has a DP next to the SFP+ port for connection with the COTTRI MB.
-The COTTRI MB has another SFP+ port for connection with the central system.
+The floor design is similar to the COTTRI MB one which was already developed and tested~\cite{trigger-eps-hep-proc} and contains: \begin{itemize} \item Ten DisplayPorts (DPs) for trigger-related communication, \item An FPGA (Kintex7, xc7k355tffg901~\cite{kintex7}) for data processing, \item A clock jitter cleaner (Si5326~\cite{si5326}) for generating a clock signal for multi-gigabit transceivers on the FPGA, \item An SFP+ port for communication with DAQ system, and \item A DP connector for communication with the COTTRI MB. \end{itemize}

-The main roles of the COTTRI FE and MB are the hit classification and generating the CDC trigger, respectively.
-The COTTRI FEs search for CDC hit wires using the 2-bit data from the RECBEs and filter multi-hit wires as pre-processes for the hit classification in the integration time.
-GBDT-optimized LUTs for the hit classification were implemented on the FPGA of the COTTRI FE.
-For a 6-input LUT, two built-in reconfigurable 5-input LUTs (CFGLUT5s~\cite{xilinx-libraries}) were applied to make it possible to adjust a setup during a run.
-These LUTs convert the input features to the GBDT outputs within a clock cycle, and the signal-like hits are selected by using their high LUT outputs as indices.
-Consideration of the CDC-wire configuration for each COTTRI FE is significant for the LUT configuration.
-As mentioned in Section~\ref{subsec:input-features}, the COTTRI system does not need to cover the full readout area of the CDC.
-Each COTTRI FE covers eight or nine RECBEs.
-Fig.~\ref{fig:recbe-cottri-configuration} illustrates the CDC-wire configurations grouped by the COTTRI FEs.
+The main roles of the COTTRI FE and MB are the hit classification and the generation of the CDC trigger, respectively.
+The COTTRI FEs receive the 2-bit data from the RECBEs corresponding to CDC hit wires and filter out long-lived hit wires in a pre-processing step for the hit classification within the integration time window.
+GBDT-optimized LUTs for the hit classification are implemented in the FPGA of the COTTRI FE.
+For a 6-input LUT, two built-in reconfigurable 5-input LUTs (CFGLUT5s~\cite{xilinx-libraries}) are implemented on the COTTRI FEs to enable the dynamic adjustment of trigger setup during a run.
+These LUTs convert the input features to the GBDT outputs within one clock cycle, and the signal-like hits are selected by using their high LUT outputs as indices.

+The LUT configuration depends on the CDC wire group for each COTTRI FE.
+As described in Section~\ref{subsec:input-features}, the COTTRI system does not require to cover the full readout area of the CDC.
+Each COTTRI FE covers eight or nine RECBEs. \figurename~\ref{fig:recbe-cottri-configuration} illustrates the CDC-wire configurations grouped by the COTTRI FEs.